strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ## Overview
 Duration: 5

-In this quickstart, we’ll guide you through the process of setting up a secure connection, retrieving data already stored in Snowflake and seamlessly integrate it back into the Mendix environment.
+In this quickstart, we will guide you through the process of setting up a secure connection, retrieving data stored in Snowflake and seamlessly integrating it into a Mendix application.

 [Mendix](https://www.mendix.com/snowflake/) is a low code application development platform that will allow you to quickly easily develop enterprise applications.
 Compared to [Snowflake native apps](https://docs.snowflake.com/en/developer-guide/native-apps/native-apps-about) built with [Streamlit](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit), Mendix allows for more custom user interfaces and multi-experiences for all forms of interaction like websites and mobile applications.
-Mendix applications typically support full workflows for business applications and can be deployed everywhere, shopfloor, on edge, central IT or in the cloud.
+Mendix applications typically support full workflows for business applications and support multiple deployment options, including public cloud, private cloud, on-premises and on-edge deployment.

 Streamlit is tailored for developers and data analysts, requiring Python expertise to create dashboards.
 In contrast, Mendix focuses more on business applications, enabling users to build mobile-ready apps and responsive websites without any coding.
 Additionally, the Mendix Marketplace offers a wide range of ready-to-use frontend widgets and connectors.

 ![Mendix Snowflake Connectors](assets/mendix_snowflake_connectors.png)

 This quickstart will equip you with the knowledge and tools needed to achieve seamless data integration between Mendix and Snowflake.
-Within Mendix two Snowflake connectors are provided, the [External Database Connector](https://marketplace.mendix.com/link/component/219862) and the [Snowflake REST SQL Connector](https://marketplace.mendix.com/link/component/225717).
-In this quickstart, we will be focusing on the Snowflake REST SQL Connector.
-Another Mendix-Snowflake connector can be found in the Snowflake Marketplace that enables users to easily import Mendix application data into their Snowflkae evironement.
-Click here to see the [Mendix Data Loader Quickstart](https://quickstarts.snowflake.com/guide/mendix_data_loader/index.html#0).
+Within Mendix two Snowflake connectors are provided, the [External Database Connector](https://marketplace.mendix.com/link/component/219862) and the [Snowflake REST SQL Connector](https://marketplace.mendix.com/link/component/225717)connecting Mendix to Snowflake.
+Conversely, Mendix has developed the Mendix Data Loader, connecting a Snowflake environment to a Mendix application.
+To learn more about the Mendix Data Loader, see [Mendix Data Loader Quickstart](https://quickstarts.snowflake.com/guide/mendix_data_loader/index.html#0).

+This quickstart will focus on the Snowflake REST SQL Connector.

 The Snowflake REST SQL connector provides a way to set up key-pair authentication with an RSA key pair according to the PKCS #8 standard or with OAuth, and then execute SQL statements on Snowflake via a REST call from within your Mendix application.
 These statements allow you to perform the following tasks: